 Migrating Birds, Butterflies and Wildflowers

-We had a few giggles on our first visit to this area while reading all the little signs along the trees and pathways.
+We had a few giggles on our first visit to this area reading all the little signs along with the trees and pathways.

-Some make sense, some do not and some give random nature facts.
+Some make sense, some do not. and others give random nature facts.
 I think the signs add a quirky element to the landscape and believe that was the point they were trying to make, along with adding in some dry humor.